NaluKit/nalu/README.md

 More useful information about Nalu and how to use it, can be find inside the [Wiki](https://github.com/nalukit/nalu/wiki).

 ## J2CL / GWT3
-With the next version of GWT (GWT 3) and the new J2CL transpiller, there will be major changes in the GWT developmemt.
+With the next version of GWT (GWT 3) and the new J2CL transpiler, there will be major changes in the GWT developmemt.
 For example: JSNI and generators, besides other things, will be gone.
-To be prepared for the futere things like JSNI, generators or any other dependency to GTW has to be avoided.
+To be prepared for the futere things like JSNI, generators or any other dependency to GWT has to be avoided.
 Nalu uses only the already migrated ```gwt-events``` from ```org.gwtproject```.

 Nalu has **no** dependency to gwt-user nor Nalu's dependencies!
 Nalu does not use JSNI, generators or anything else from GWT.
 Nalu is ready to use with J2CL / GWT 3.